oymotion/gForceSDKArduino/README.md

 # gForce SDK for Arduino

 ## Brief
-The gForce SDK for Arduino is for using the gForce Embedded Suite in Arduino and Arduino-compatible devices.
-It offers an easy way for Arduino-alike devices to connect to gForce armband and read gForce armband data such as gestures and quaternions.
+gForce SDK for Arduino is for using [gForce Embedded Suite][gForceEmbeddedSuite] in Arduino and Arduino-compatible devices.
+It offers an easy way for Arduino-alike devices to connect to [gForce Armband][gForceArmband] and read data such as gestures and quaternions from it.

 A gForce Embedded Suite includes a gForce armband and a gForceJoint.
 The gForceJoint is a hardware module that bridges the gForce armband over BLE to the Arduino board over UART.

 ## Usage
-1. Import the gForce SDK for Arduino
+1. Importing the gForce SDK for Arduino

     `zip` all files of this source code into a package file, say `gForce.zip`.
     Open the Arduino IDE, select `Sketch -> Include Library -> Add .ZIP library`, and then select `gForce.zip`.

-2. Open and run the example code
+2. Opening and running the example code

     The example code maps six Arduino GPIO pins to six gestures.
 A GPIO pin will output high when its corresponding gesture from gForce armband is